 Here's a teaser to a Danny Phantom/Harry Potter crossover I'm thinking of.
-The title is subject to change, depending on where this story goes.
-I'm not sure how fast I'll update this, it depends on if I get a good response to this and if I have the time to write it.
+I'm not sure how fast I'll update this, it depends on if I get a good response t this and if I have the time to write it.
 I'm having a lot of fun writing it, so I really hope I can make this happen!
 Let me know what you think of it!

 Disclaimer!
 I do not own Danny Phantom nor Harry Potter, and neither do you! :P

 Lily Potter quickened her pace, keeping her stride as smooth as possible as to not disturb the sleeping child in her arms.
 The chill of early dawn washed over her bare face, making her wish she had worn a heavier cloak.
 At least her child was well protected; he was all that mattered at the moment.

 Lily glanced up the street, most of the houses looking as though the same blueprint had been used on each.
 Each house stood equal, except for the very last house on the corner.
 This house looked the same as the others underneath, but was covered by a spider of metal with a large hub on the roof.
 The bright, glowing green sign could not be easily missed either.

 Lily gave a wry smile, slowing her pace as she neared the front steps.
 She gave the still sleeping child in her arms a light squeeze, and then walked up the stone steps.
 She paused for a moment, almost second-guessing the whole reason she was there that morning.
 This is for the best, she reminded herself.
 He would never look for him here, on another continent even.
 I can come back for him when this is all over.
 This is to protect him.